-Sydney, founded in 1788, is the state capital of New South Wales and the most populous city in Australia.
+Sydney is the state capital of New South Wales and the most populous city in Australia.
 Sydney is located on the south-east coast of Australia and has more than 4.5 million inhabitants.
 It is widely considered to be one of the most livable and beautiful cities in the world.
-In fact, when most people think of Australia, it is Sydney that first comes to mind, with its beautiful beaches and iconic Sydney Opera House and Harbour Bridge.
-So what does Sydney have to offer an international student?
+In fact, when most people think of Australia, it is Sydney that first comes to mind, with its beautiful beaches and the iconic Sydney Opera House and Harbour Bridge.
+But what specifically does Sydney have to offer an international student?

 Things to Do in Sydney

-Students interested in religious iconography might be interested in visiting some of the religious sites of Sydney, such as St. Mary’s Cathedral.
+Students interested in religious iconography would find interest in visiting some of the religious sites of Sydney, such as St. Mary’s Cathedral.
 St. Mary’s is an English-style Gothic church, and was the first Roman Catholic church in Australia.
-It features stained glass windows from England, bright mosaic floors, fourteen large “Stations of the Cross” paintings, church bells, an organ, and the church crypt.
+It features stained glass windows from England, bright mosaic floors, fourteen large "Stations of the Cross" paintings, church bells, an organ, and the church crypt.
 St. Mary’s offers free guided tours of the cathedral and crypt every Sunday.
-You might also visit the Sze Yup Kwan Ti Temple in Glebe, built in 1898.
+Meanwhile in Glebe, students can visit the Sze Yup Kwan Ti Temple in Glebe, built in 1898.
 It is one of only two temples from pre-modern times that still exists in Sydney.

-Other museums in Sydney include The National Museum of Australia, which is free to enter and features exhibitions on the land, people, and culture of Australia, and the Rocks Discovery Museum, which tells the story of the historic area of Sydney’s city center, the Rocks.
-The Australian National Maritime Museum is also located in Sydney, and is free to enter on the first Thursday of every month.
+Other museums in Sydney include The National Museum of Australia, which offers free admission and features exhibitions on the land, people, and culture of Australia.
+There is also the Rocks Discovery Museum, which tells the story of the historic area of Sydney’s city center, the Rocks.
+The Australian National Maritime Museum is also located in Sydney.
+Students can save money and take advantage of the free admission offered on the first Thursday of every month.

 List of Universities in Sydney

-You will also find a number of excellent universities in Sydney with a range of degrees in concentration.
-From English language courses to pursuing an MBA, there are a number of universities to chose from including:
+You will also find a number of excellent universities in Sydney with many degrees of study to offer international students.
+From English language courses to pursuing an MBA, there are a number of universities to choose from including but not limited to: